“In this world nothing can be said to be certain, except death and taxes” – Benjamin Franklin

 Thankfully, real estate investments have historically had better tax treatment than other types of earnings.
 In our Tax Benefits of Real Estate Article you can read more about those benefits including how depreciation allows investors to minimize their tax bill.

-Arrived purposefully structures each long-term rental offering as a REIT, so that our investors can enjoy REIT-specific tax benefits (note: vacation rentals are considered ‘active’ income and, therefore, not REIT eligible).
+Arrived purposefully structures each single family residential property offering as a REIT, so that our investors can enjoy REIT-specific tax benefits (note: vacation rentals are considered ‘active’ income and, therefore, not REIT eligible).
 These additional benefits include not being subject to corporate income tax (single versus double taxation) and qualifying for the Qualified Business Income deduction, which allows investors to reduce the taxable income from their investment by up to 20%.

 Notably, because of the way Arrived is structured, investors will not need to file tax returns in any states where they don’t live.